 Prior to analysis the log response ratio (Hedges et al., 1999) for species richness and all functional diversity metrics in secondary forest relative to primary forest was calculated for all paired sites.
 The log response ratio is similar to proportional difference, but conforms to statistical assumptions as it is centred at zero and can take any value (Hedges et al., 1999).
 Before analysis, data exploration was carried out following the protocol of Zuur et al. (2010).
-As a result forest age was log transformed as data exploration indicated only 3 forests over 50 years old, which would otherwise exert a large influence on coefficient values.
+As a result forest age was log-transformed as data exploration indicated only 3 forests over 50 years old, which would otherwise exert a large influence on coefficient values.
 For all response variables, linear mixed-effects models, using the package lme4 (Bates et al., 2014), were used along with the package MuMIn (Barton, 2014) to test the parsimony of models including secondary forest age, as well as null, intercept only models.
 Study identity was included as a random effect to avoid pseudoreplication as some studies compared multiple secondary forest sites with a single primary forest site.
 Models were run using maximum likelihood methods and model selection was based on Akaike information criterion adjusted for small sample size (AICc), with the models with lowest AICc considered to be the best.
 The goodness of fit of the most parsimonious models was estimated by calculating R2GLMM using the package MuMIn (Barton, 2014) following Nakagawa and Schielzeth (2013).
 Prior to model selection the impact of different methods on results was tested by fitting models with methods (point count, transect, mist-netting) included as random effects with the model with lowest AICc selected.
 On no occasion did a model including study methods outperform one which solely contained a random effect for each individual study (Table S1).
 Phylogenetic correction was not used as we assessed functional trait changes in terms of their putative impact on ecosystem function and not to explain changes in the avian community.
 All statistical analyses were performed using R version 3.1.1 (R Core Team, 2014).

 Results